srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/16-Implement resource tagging.md

 In this task, we will configure the **Require a tag on resources** policy and assign it to our subscription.

-1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment output page.
+1. Click on the Azure Portal icon on the VM desktop and sign in to the Azure with the Username and Password provided in the Lab **Environment Details** Tab

 2. From the **All services** blade, search for and select **Policy**.

 3. Scroll down to the **Authoring** section, click **Assignments**, and then click **Assign Policy** from the top of the page.

 4. Notice the **Scope** for our policy will be subscription wide.